Analysis of Molecule Harvesting by Heterogeneous Receptors on MC Transmitters: System Model

 \subsubsection{Transportation of Molecules}

 We assume that the TX is filled with a fluid medium that has uniform temperature and viscosity.
-After vesicles are generated in the center of the TX, they diffuse randomly with a constant diffusion coefficient $D_\mathrm{v}$ until reaching the TX membrane.
+After vesicles are generated in the center of the TX, they diffuse randomly with a constant diffusion coefficient $D_\mathrm{v}$ until they reach the TX membrane.
 Then, these vesicles fuse with the membrane to release the encapsulated molecules.
 According to \cite{huang2021membrane}, we model the membrane fusion (MF) process between the vesicle and the TX membrane as an irreversible reaction with forward reaction rate $k_\mathrm{f}\;[\mu\mathrm{m}/\mathrm{s}]$.
-Thereby, if a vesicle hits the TX membrane, it fuses with the membrane with a probability of $k_\mathrm{f}\sqrt{\pi\Delta t/D_\mathrm{v}}$ during a time interval $\Delta t$ \cite{andrews2009accurate}.
-After MF, the molecules stored by the vesicles are instantaneously released into the propagation environment.
+Thereby, if a vesicle hits the TX membrane, it fuses with the membrane with probability $k_\mathrm{f}\sqrt{\pi\Delta t/D_\mathrm{v}}$ during time interval $\Delta t$ \cite{andrews2009accurate}.
+After MF, the molecules stored in the vesicles are instantaneously released into the propagation environment.
+In biological systems, cells maintain a balance in membrane length through the dynamic processes of exocytosis and endocytosis.
+Although these processes continually alter the membrane, the average cell membrane length remains unchanged over time.
+Therefore, in this paper, we assume a fixed size for the TX membrane.